beauterre/smoothScroll/README.md

 # smoothScroll-Es5.js
 smoothScroll in vanilla JS (ES5)
  - WITHOUT JQUERY!
  - Made especially for Students of the MediaCollege Amsterdam by Hjalmar Snoep
+ - LICENSE: Use anywhere, credit, don't credit, I really don't care

 # How to use..
 The library is easy to include in your projects and WAY (like 30x) smaller than even slim-build-compressed jQuery.